matsidor1975/mee-explorer-new/replit.md

 - Updated all major components (HashOverview, PaymentInfo, UserOperations) to use gradient cards with appropriate color themes
 - Enhanced root cards with glass-morphism effect: subtle gray borders, 95% transparency, and 12px backdrop blur for modern appearance
 - Implemented professional typography system: Inter font for UI elements, JetBrains Mono for code/data, with optimized font features and tabular numbers for metrics
-- Redesigned root card titles with larger text, gradient styling, and more descriptive naming for better visual appeal and clarity
+- Applied minimalist root card titles using thin (font-weight 400), small (0.75rem), uppercase styling with increased letter spacing and muted color for subtle visual hierarchy